acmatucfsigai/HackPack/VTOFTHEWEEK.md

 4. **Week of 10/24/16-10/30/16**
   * Video: "Plenary Panel: Is Deep Learning The New 42?" a panel at the 2016 KDD conference on deep learning
    * https://www.youtube.com/watch?v=furfdqtdAvc&list=PLOuKUlfyncOgzeS2JAF36pByOXdfc8U8I&index=6
-  * "Text: Micro-Data Learning: The Other End of the Spectrum" - Jean-Baptiste Mouret
+  * Text: "Micro-Data Learning: The Other End of the Spectrum" - Jean-Baptiste Mouret
    * http://ercim-news.ercim.eu/en107/special/micro-data-learning-the-other-end-of-the-spectrum